 Japanese Boeing supplier Nippi is looking to reduce the cost of making carbon-fiber composite parts by half, with the anticipated upgrade or successor to the U.S. manufacturer’s 777 a possible early application of this new process.
 By eliminating fasteners in complex pieces, Nippi estimates it can also reduce the mass of the parts by 10%.
 The company’s process is a form of vacuum-assisted resin transfer molding (Vartm), which Nippi, like other composites makers, is developing as a ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Nippi Aims At 50% Cut In Composites Cost".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Nippi Aims At 50% Cut In Composites Cost".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.